nasawyer7/IObitDriverav/README.md

 Attached is a DLL sideloading process that functions if you would like to delete the ProductNews2.dll in iobit's program files.
 If not, just run the program.

+The program is called proxied.cpp and is in the root of this repo.

 “C:\Program Files (x86)\IObit\IObit Malware Fighter\ProductNews2.dll” is the location of that dll.

 If you want to delete a dll and achieve LPE all within the IObit process, then delete ProductNews2.dll in the Iobit malware fighter folder.